Relay Team Rules & Information

 HOW THE RELAY PROCESS IS CONDUCTED ON RACE DAY

-- Relay teams will be assigned a race number.
+- Relay teams will be assigned a race number and a timing strap.

 - Your team will use your assigned number for all race logistics.